 Top 10 Basketball Video Games

-NBA 2K21 is the latest basketball video game to hit the market.
+NBA 2K21 is the 22nd basketball video game of the famous 2K series to hit the market.
 The NBA 2K series is arguably the most popular video game today.
 Embark on your path to become a professional NBA basketball player.
 You have the ability to shop for basketball gear, play online with friends, and grow your NBA team.
 The graphics are arguably the best for any basketball video game to date.

 NBA 2K9 was released in October of 2008 and was available on Xbox 360, Playstation 3, Playstation 2, and PC.
 Fans love how real this game feels compared to others because of how well the simulation is while playing it.
 Graphics are incredible, the sounds are realistic and motivating, and the game does a great job of distinguishing the real differences between various basketball players.
 The team you choose will play exactly the same as they would during a real life professional basketball game.
 The defensive and offensive plays are extremely interactive and flexible for gamers, overall this game provides a great foundation for basketball games to come.

 4. NBA Live 2003

 NBA Live 2003 is a basketball video game released in October of 2002 on Playstation 2, Xbox, Gamecube, Playstation, and PC.
 This game laid the foundation for freestyle basketball control within the basketball video game world.
 Although this game only offered simple basic plays and moves for the players, video gamers found this game to be enticing and entertaining.
 Analog sticks became fully used with this game due to the freestyle basketball controls offered within the game.
 The various moves such as the crossover and spin moves. that were offered in this game make it a fan favorite.